-Parcel theft is likelier to occur if the targeted establishment looks unkempt or in disarray.
+Parcel theft is more likely to occur to occur if the targeted establishment looks unkempt or in disarray.
 By regularly cleaning the premises—cutting the grass, picking up trash, buffing out graffiti, washing windows—the chance that thieves will target the property is greatly diminished.

 Wrapping up Secure Package Delivery

 We’ve covered many different ways homebuilders or community managers can decrease the chance of parcel theft, and reduce the chance that a residential community will be targeted by criminals.
 However, the most effective means of preventing parcel theft is by storing packages in Parcel Pending lockers, out of sight and behind reinforced materials.